 If you're reading this, you probably dedicate at least some of your time and resources to helping others effectively --- with the goal of having a big impact on the world.

-However, if you introduce even one other person to the effective altruism (EA) community, you could double your impact.
+And if you introduce even one other person to the effective altruism (EA) community, you could greatly increase this impact, given that you might be inspiring them to dedicate time and resources to high-impact causes too!
 In fact, the latest EA survey shows that word of mouth has been the most common avenue through which people first hear about EA and get involved with the community.

 We can engage others through skillful, supportive conversations.
 That said, it can be hard to know how and when to talk to people about EA.
 On the one hand, some of us may be inhibited from mentioning it at all --- we may think that talking about our giving habits may come across as boastful or sanctimonious.
 On the other, some of us may be overly prescriptive --- we may have a strong urge to ensure that everyone around us is leading EA-aligned lives too.